stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 **@cchuong** will be responsible for:
 - [X] Adding the troubleshooting-2.Rmd to the repo.
-- [X] Resolving the first errors.
+- [X] Resolving the troubleshooting-2.Rmd Exercise 1 errors.

 **@mvhalim**
-- [X] Resolving the next errors in the troubleshooting-2.Rmd.
+- [X] Resolving the troubleshooting-2.Rmd Exercise 2 errors.

 ## Timing
 **Deadlines**: We will establish specific deadlines for each milestone and communicate them to the team using the appropriate communication platforms listed below.